 In another comment I've already linked to a Bible verse that uses "I and you", and here's a scholarly example:

 In the end, convention and grammar are not always the same thing.
-And I think it would be misleading to allow the English to be entered in the reverse order of the German in this instance.
+And arguably it would be misleading to allow the English to be entered in the reverse order of the German in this instance, though I'm not totally against it as an alternative option.

 That's not entirely accurate.
 It's perhaps less so now than decades ago, but many grammar books do prescribe this as a rule (not just a convention) of English grammar.
 Rule or not, it a convention that is universally adhered to in formal writing, and following it should be accepted in translating this phrase.
 If the software can be programmed to accept the very not-literal "my name is" as a translation for "ich heiße" (which it does, and correctly so), then surely it can also be programmed to accept this word order change in order to comply with a well-established convention of English.

-This question really isn't about style; it's about translating what's given, and showing Duo you know what means what.
+This question doesn't seem to be about style, from Duo's perspective.
+Instead it seems to be about translating what's given, and showing Duo you know what means what.

-It would usually (though my references on this page suggest not always) be considered bad form in German, too, to put the first-person pronoun first.
-So if you have trouble translating the words as they're given, consider yourself to be honoring the bad German form with bad English form (but not bad grammar, in either case).
+It would often (though my references on this page suggest not always) be considered bad form in German, too, to put the first-person pronoun first.
+So if you have trouble translating the words as they're given, perhaps you can consider yourself to be honoring the bad German form with bad English form (but not bad grammar, in either case).

 Granted, "I and you" is extremely uncommon, as I've said in other comments, but the idea that it "would not happen" is demonstrably inaccurate.
 Here, for example, is a Bible verse containing "you" and "I" in a coordinated pairing, in different versions, a couple of which (including modern translations) put "I" first, in spite of the general tendency: